apteryxxyz/jswhat/README.md

 ### Options

 ```
  -h, --help                 Show help message.
  -v, --version              Show the installed version of jsWhat.
  -s, --search               Search globally within a string.
+ -r, --rarity               Filter the results by rarity, one or two numbers searate by commas.
  -n, --non-text             The text input is a file path or URL.
  -f, --filter               Filter the results by names or tags, separate by commons.
  -e, --exclude              Exclude results based on names and tags, separate by commons.
  -t, --tags                 Show all the available tags.
 ```

 ### Inputs